AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ## How to debug filtering rules

-It may be possible to create simple filtering rules "in your head", but for anything even slightly more complicated you'd need additional tools to debug and iterate them.
+It may be possible to create simple filtering rules "in your head" but for anything even slightly more complicated you will need additional tools to debug and iterate them.
 There are tools to assist you with that.
-You can use DevTools in Chrome and its analogs in other browsers, but most AdGuard products provide another one: Filtering log.
+You can use DevTools in Chrome and its analogs in other browsers but most AdGuard products provide another one — Filtering log.

 ### Filtering log

 Filtering log is an advanced tool that will be helpful mostly to filter developers.
 It lists all web requests that pass through AdGuard, gives you exhaustive information on each of them, offers multiple sorting options, and has other useful features.

-Depending on which AdGuard product you're using, Filtering log can be located in different places.
+Depending on which AdGuard product you are using, Filtering log can be located in different places.

-* In **AdGuard for Windows** you'll find it inside *Ad Blocker* tab or via the tray menu;
+* In **AdGuard for Windows** you will find it inside *Ad Blocker* tab or via the tray menu;
-* In **AdGuard for Mac** it's under *Settings > Advanced > Filtering log*;
+* In **AdGuard for Mac** it is under *Settings > Advanced > Filtering log*;
-* In **AdGuard for Android** it's a separate item in the side menu, also filtering log for a specific app or website is accessible from the Assistant.
+* In **AdGuard for Android** it is a separate item in the side menu, also filtering log for a specific app or website is accessible from the Assistant.
-* In **AdGuard Browser extension** it's accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
+* In **AdGuard Browser extension** it is accessible from the *Miscellaneous* settings tab or by right-clicking the extension icon.
 Only Chromium- and Firefox-based browsers show applied **element hiding rules** (including CSS, ExtCSS) and **JS rules and scriptlets** in their Filtering logs.

 > In **AdGuard for iOS** and in **AdGuard for Safari** Filtering log does not exist because of the way content blockers are implemented in Safari.
-AdGuard doesn't see the web requests and therefore can't display them.
+AdGuard does not see the web requests and therefore cannot display them.

 ### Selectors debugging mode

 Sometimes, you might need to check the performance of a given selector or a stylesheet.
 In order to do it without interacting with javascript directly, you can use a special `debug` style property.
 When `ExtendedCss` meets this property, it enables the debug mode either for a single selector or for all selectors, depending on the `debug` value.
 Open the browser console while on a web page to see the timing statistics for selector(s) that were applied there.
 Debugging mode displays the following stats for each of the debugged selectors:

-`array`: time that it took to apply the selector on the page, for each of the instances that it's been applied (in milliseconds)
+`array`: time that it took to apply the selector on the page, for each of the instances that it has been applied (in milliseconds)
 `length`: total number of times that the selector has been applied on the page `mean`: mean time that it took to apply the selector on the page `stddev`: standard deviation